garthtarr/mplot/README.md

 ### Stable release on CRAN

-The mplot package is now on CRAN:
+The mplot package has been on [CRAN](https://cran.r-project.org/package=mplot) since June 2015.
+You can install it from CRAN in the usual way:

 ```s
 install.packages("mplot")